 MAKHUDU SEFARA | If you’ve got proof, reveal it, Fraser.
 SA’s future is at stake

-Why keep $4m cash in your house – and then keep quiet about the robbery?
+Why would a president keep $4m cash in their house and keep quiet when robbed?

 02 June 2022 - 20:41